Martha Stewart Just Shared Her Favorite Thanksgiving Cocktail and We Can’t Wait to Try It

 Step 2: Add lemon and apple cider

 After adding the bourbon and apple cider to the pitcher, Martha grabs a citrus juicer to squeeze in the juice of one lemon.
-Then she stirs well to combine all her ingredients.
+Then she gives it a good stir to combine all her ingredients.

-Tip: If you want it really cold, you can shake it with ice instead of stirring but remove the ice before serving so you don’t have a watered-down drink.
+Editor’s Tip: If you want it really cold, shake it with ice instead of stirring, but remove the ice before serving so you don’t have a watered-down drink.

 Step 3: Add a sugary rim

-Martha makes the drink festive by dipping the rim in lemon juice and then rolling the rim in brown sugar for a holiday-ready garnish.
+Martha makes the drink festive by dipping the rim in lemon juice and then rolling it in brown sugar for a holiday-ready garnish.
 It’s sweet and adds a little appreciated flare to your holiday bar cart.

-Tip: Not sure about the sugar?
-Rim half of the glass to let your guests decide whether they like the sweetness or not.
+Editor’s Tip: Not sure about the sugar?
+Rim half the glass to let your guests decide whether they like the sweetness.

 How to Make It Your Own

-This Thanksgiving cocktail is fun because it’s a very versatile drink that you can customize and make your own.
-While Martha makes hers using a Kentucky bourbon, a favorite whiskey of any sort could work, including a rye, which would also be delightful.
+This Thanksgiving cocktail is fun because it’s a versatile drink you can customize and make your own.
+While Martha makes hers using a Kentucky bourbon, a favorite whiskey of any sort could work, including rye, which would also be delightful.

-Adding cinnamon stick to each serving is another easy garnish idea that adds fall flavor into the mix.
+Adding a cinnamon stick to each serving is another easy garnish idea that adds fall flavor to the mix.

 More Fall Cocktails to Try